rilhia/dataiku-test/tutorial/document.md

 ### 14. endGame(winner):

-	•	This function displays an alert announcing the winner of the game.
+- This function displays an alert announcing the winner of the game.
+Pretty basic, yes.
+But it does the job.
+Feel free to change if you choose to enhance this.
-	•	It also disables the buttons to prevent further moves.
+- It also disables the buttons to prevent further moves using the **enableButtons(false)** function.

 ```javascript

         // Function to alert the winner